 Co-curricular programs...Music, Art, E-STEM, and More...

 A Daycroft education does not stop with math, language arts, science, and cultural studies.
 Our co-curricular programs help students stretch themselves artistically, musically, physically, and technically.

 The Daycroft art program offers our students a studio environment to pursue their art.
 Lessons introduce materials, techniques and care of supplies.
 Students explore, discover and find joy in their creativity.
 Classical art forms—drawing, painting, ceramics and 3D construction—are available to assure that each child develops fundamental art skills.

 Outdoor Learning Environments

 Daycroft’s garden, pond and wetlands provide many opportunities for children to explore and learn about nature.
 Outdoor activities reinforce classroom lessons in math, language arts, and cultural studies.

-Spanish is offered from preschool through 6th grade at Daycroft.
+Spanish is offered from toddler through 6th grade at Daycroft.
 Younger students focus on vocabulary, with grammar being added in the upper grades.
 Students also learn about Hispanic cultures in various Spanish-speaking countries.
 This is an academic class with an emphasis on listening, speaking, reading, and writing in Spanish.

 Daycroft's Writer's Workshop is a student-centered framework for teaching writing that is based on the idea that students learn to write best when they write frequently, for extended periods of time, on topics of their own choosing.